ImtiazVision/Java/Notes.md

 - Java is Multithreaded: it supports numerous thread executions (i.e., lightweight processes), as well as a set of synchronization primitives.

 **Java** is a widely used programming language for embedded system development, backend systems, and APIs.
 It's referred to as an object-oriented programming language.
 Some of Java's core concepts include **Recursion** and **Parallelism**.

+The **class** is the primary organizational unit in a Java application.
+The most basic Java application has only one class. **A class is a collection of methods**, among other things.

+Methods are classified into two types: static methods and non-static methods.